Even with the proliferation of so many new communication mediums like facebook, SMS,

 Ask a question.

-You have an event.
-You send an email.
+Let's say you have an event and you need to send an email.
 Here are two possible subject lines:

 a: “Join us at the Doe Event”

 b: “Hi Melisa, will you be joining us at the Doe Event?”

 Wow, those are very different in terms of grabbing someone’s attention in a crowded inbox.
 Most email vendors support dynamic content like this so just look for how to do that in your email program.

 About half of all email is now opened on mobile devices where the screen size is limited to around 35 characters.
 So get to the point as quickly as you can in your subject line.